 If you get a different MD5 sum, or you'd rather contact me directly for a copy, you can email me here.

 Note: It's also possible to run this image file under PCE.
-I'll have more to say about this in a future update.

 The AUTOEXEC.BAT file runs two programs which create a BASIC interpreter environment: MOVBAS and BAS18.
 As I recall, neither BASIC.COM (BASIC without